freerange/freeagent_transaction_explainer/README.md

 ## Description

-A Chrome Extension which explains FreeAgent transactions according to a set of customisable rules.
+A Chrome Extension which explains bank transactions in FreeAgent according to a set of customisable rules.

 ## Motivation